konveyor/konveyor.github.io/content/Move2Kube/Tutorials/CustomizeOutput/addCustFileDir.md

 ```
 The code of the Starlark script (`cat customizations/add-custom-files-directories-in-custom-locations/customhelmchartgen.star`) is shown below.
 At a high level, the custom transformer detects a Java project if it finds `pom.xml` in the directory when the `directory_detect()` function is invoked in the detect phase.
 Once the Java project is detected, the corresponding project path and service name are passed to the transform phase through Move2Kube.

 In the transform phase, the `transform()` function is invoked with the discovered service artifacts from the detect phase.
-These artifacts are used to fill the helm-chart templates shown above and produced as the output in a per-service directory structure.
+These artifacts are used to fill the Helm chart templates shown above and produced as the output in a per-service directory structure.

 ```python
 {% raw %}PomFile = "pom.xml"